y-lohse/bjj/_posts/2014-06-30-explorations.md

 Honeslty, those expectations seem fair… yet the IBJJF delivered shit.
 They *did* sell the commentary replay, but:

 1. It was 14$.
 Sponsors, live stream fees, particpation fees, no cashprizes.
 Everyone pays, one organisation cashes in.
 It would be outrageous if the League of Legends worlds finals stream wasn’t free.
 2. For that price, you only get the sunday finals.
-I do’nt mind but I’m sure some do.
+I don’t mind but I’m sure some do.
 3. But as a single, 12 hour long video?
 Seriously?
 4. Available for one week only, no way to download the video or stream it to a tv.